IbarakikenYukishi/differential-mdl-change-statistics/README.md

 The NML code length of exponential modeling was calculated with the example 3 in [2].

 ## 7. Modification of Algorithm 2
-Algorithm 2 states that when a change is detected, it drops the data ealier than the time point in which 0th D-MDL is maximized.
+Algorithm 2 states that when a change is detected, it drops the data earlier than the time point in which 0th D-MDL is maximized.
 However, according to the study [3], all of the content should be dropped so that the total number of false alarms is finite (i.e., asymptotic reliability).
 Therefore, we modify Algorithm 2 as follows:
 ![modification](modification.png)

 ## 8. Reference